-Debrecen is the second largest city in Hungary that has even played the role of capital city in historical periods.
+Debrecen is the second-largest city in Hungary that has even played the role of the capital city in historical periods.
 Today, it is the capital of the Northern Great Plain region of the country.
-The “Calvinist Rome” is nowadays most popular for its blossoming culture, superb higher education and a bustling international student life.
+The “Calvinist Rome” is nowadays most popular for its blossoming culture, superb higher education and bustling international student life.
 The city, rich in monuments as well as modern buildings, shopping streets, pubs and cafés, attracts a lot of attention for its internationally renowned events, too.

 Debrecen is surrounded by a semicircle of woodlands on the eastern side.
-One of the most wellbuilt resort centres in the area is Lake Vekeri, home to the Campus Festival at the end of July each year.
-Apart from music programmes, the festival also offers sports events, movie screenings, science and arts shows.
+One of the most well-built resort centres in the area is Lake Vekeri, home to the Campus Festival at the end of July each year.
+Apart from music programmes, the festival also offers sports events, movie screenings, science and art shows.

 In the Great Forest area of Debrecen, also called “the lungs of the city,” there is a medicinal thermal bath centre called Aquaticum with indoor swimming pools, a covered Mediterranean spa, medical facilities and special medicinal water for many illnesses.

 Debrecen has proven multiple times in the past few years that it is able to host the best athletes in the world in all kinds of sports such as gymnastics, ice hockey, swimming, athletics, skating and last but not least, handball.
 Women’s first division team play in the European Cup and before a full house each time.

 Főnix Aréna in Debrecen, Eastern Hungary, is the newly renovated multi-purpose sports arena with a capacity of 6,500.